 Looking up at the vast horizon, we feel safe and protected from the cosmos.
 We are confident that nothing bad would happen as we are well protected from the dangers of space.
 Nevertheless, when we look at our planet from a galactic perspective, the earth is, in fact, nothing more than a small spec among the countless other stars.

-There are phenomena in the universe that are so powerful that it can wipe out Earth from the face of the solar system in just a cosmic blink.
-Of course, the earth is going to end eventually because the sun will swell up and swallow the earth, or push it out of the orbit.
+There are phenomena in the universe that are so powerful that they can wipe out Earth from the face of the solar system in just a cosmic blink.
+Of course, the earth is going to end eventually because the sun will swell up and swallow the earth, or push it out of orbit.
 However, there are other more probable scenarios you may not have heard about.

 Disasters From Space

 These scenarios are highly improbable, but keep in mind that a few of the following scenarios have occurred at least once in the earth’s history.